nus-cs3281/2020/students/anubh-v/observations.md

 Moreover, it can be confusing for new contributors to find a suitable task after making their first contribution.
-There could be an additional `Easy` label to help identify work for developers who have made *some* first contribution, but are still new to the project.
+There could be an additional `Easy` label that identifies work for developers who have made *some* first contribution, but are still new to the project.
 There shouldn't be any restriction on the number of `Easy` issues one can fix.